 - Student Life: organizes all social events and opportunities held by the AUS.

+All portfolios are run by undergraduate students.
 Students are either elected or hired throughout the year to fill positions.

 Major Upcoming Initiatives